syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 {% endhighlight %}
 {% endtabs %}

-## Setting Watermark
+## Setting watermark

-You can display watermark in editor by defining display attribute or using `AutoGeneratingDataFormItem` event.
+You can display the watermark in the editor by defining the display attribute or using the`AutoGeneratingDataFormItem` event.

 ### Using attribute

-You can show watermark in editor by setting [Prompt](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.displayattribute.prompt.aspx) in display attribute.
+You can show the watermark in the editor by setting the [Prompt](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.displayattribute.prompt.aspx) in display attribute.

 {% tabs %}
 {% highlight c# %}